Zapak23/NBA_salary_predictions/README.md

 # NBA_salary_predictions
-A notebook used to predict NBA salaries
+A notebook used to predict NBA salaries.
+This dataset was found on Kaggle.